By Colin Cummins

 Yet, being an only child was not always easy.
 There were times where her friends could not fill the void of her desire to look up to someone.
 “As any only child will tell you, it’s great about 99% of the time,” explained Maddy, “But there’s always that one percent where you really, really want an older sibling.”

 In the fall of 2001, the Tipton family took their final trip to Florida.
 It was on this trip that Dave and Sandy decided it was time to tell Maddy about her adoption.
-“I know it’s supposed to be one of those really special moments in life,” said Maddy, “But I honestly don’t even remember it that well.
+“I know it’s supposed to be one of those extraordinary moments in life,” said Maddy, “But I honestly don’t even remember it that well.
 I think I was kind of just like ‘okay, cool!’”

 Maddy’s original reaction to the news is not surprising.
 At the tender age of seven, how are you really supposed to comprehend the weight of the revelation that you were adopted?
 Especially with Disney World, the beach and sunshine on the agenda for the same week!
 However, that key piece of her identity would soon begin to develop, as would her curiosity about her past.